sarah-n-wright/Network_Evaluation_Tools/ExampleUsage/GSR_GeneSetRecovery.README.md

 * Processed networks (See `NP_NetworkProcessing.README.md`)
 * If evaluating large networks (>500K interactions), at least 64GB of available memory

+All example code below is intended to be run from the base directory of `Network_Evaluation_Tools/`

 ## Step 1: Download DisGeNET and GWAS Catalog data

 ### DisGeNET